-Think, full body ab exercises like planks.
-BUT this fat burning cardio workout isn’t just 30 minutes of planking — it’s nine non-traditional core exercises that will sculpt your abs while raising your heart rate.
+This fat burning cardio workout isn’t just 30 minutes of planking — it’s nine non-traditional core exercises with weights that will sculpt your abs while raising your heart rate.

 This is high intensity interval training (HIIT) for your abs!
-A HIIT ab workout to burn fat at home.
+A HIIT ab workout to build muscle and burn fat at home.

 What Are The Most Effective Core Exercises?

 In my opinion, the best core exercises train your core to do what it is intended to do — stabilize your trunk as your limbs move away from your body (think planks and push-ups).
 That’s why I love functional core training, like this Standing Core with Weights, Weighted Ab Workout and Functional Core Workout.
 Functional core training targets your abs, back, hips, glutes, and pelvic floor.

 What Are The Benefits Of Pairing Cardio And Abs Together?

 Pairing cardio and strength training together is key for building muscle and maximizing fat burn.
 I personally love to pair cardio and abs together because your core should be engaged during cardio exercises.

 How Many Times A Week Should I Work My Abs And Core Muscles?